 When you register a vehicle in Spain, you almost always have to pay some form of vehicle tax.
 The type and amount that applies depends on the purpose of registration.
-There 3 main circumstances when registering a vehicle where a vehicle tax on may apply, these are:
+There are 3 main circumstances when registering a vehicle where a vehicle tax may apply.
+These are:

 - Purchase of a new vehicle

 In all cases local Town Hall collected ‘road tax‘ – IVTM (Impuesto Sobre Vehículos de Tracción Mecánica), must be up to date for the vehicle.

 New vehicle purchases in Spain are subject to IVA (Impuesto sobre el Valor Añadido), Spanish VAT – currently 21% of purchase value.

 Vehicle Tax – Buying a Second Hand Vehicle

 In Spain when you buy a second hand car, there is vehicle tax on the change of ownership.
 This tax is called Impuesto sobre Transmisiones Patrimoniales Onerosas, or ITP for short.
 The rate paid depends on the original new value of the car, it’s current age and the power output of the vehicle, (Calculo de la Potencia Fiscal – CVF).

 The power output determines the rate of vehicle tax, in Andalucia this is either 4% or 8%, however this does vary across the different autonomous regions.
 The original new value of the car, and it’s current age are used to work out a value for the vehicle, to which the rate will then be applied.
 A depreciating factor is applied to the values according to the number of years since the vehicles first registration.
 This goes from 84% for a car between 1 and 2 years old, down to 10% for a vehicle more than 12 years old.